 Common ways to reduce the problem of squatting

-By far the largest potential problem with squatters is experienced by local councils throughout the UK who often have large numbers of properties uninhabited and at potential risk of squatters.
+By far the largest potential problem is experienced by local councils throughout the UK who often have large numbers of properties uninhabited and at potential risk of squatters.
 As a consequence many councils use unorthodox methods to reduce the risks of squatters by taking out plumbing, removing toilets and other such vital elements of the common home.
 As a consequence this makes the property far less desirable for those looking for somewhere to stay and can in many cases avoid long drawn-out court cases to evict squatters.

 The case of the Park Lane mansions